pagaia/etoiledelair/README.md

 # README

-I made this bot reusing the code for @comunepulito from @piersoft in order to have a custom application to report points in Bruxelles streets that are perceived as dangerous.
+I made this bot reusing the code for [@comunepulito](https://github.com/piersoft/comunepulitobot) from [@piersoft](https://github.com/piersoft) in order to have a custom application to report points in Bruxelles streets that are perceived as dangerous.
 This project is related to the Filter Cafe Filtre of Bruxelles for health and well living of people in the city

-## how to configure the system
+## How to configure the system

 In localhost is possible to launch php start.php 'sethook' to set start.php as webhook